Tipping Point North South

 Ho-Chih left Taiwan for UK to broaden his horizon.
 Prior to his involvement in social-issue documentaries, he was trained as a quantum physicist.
 He holds a PhD from University College London and an MSc from London School of Economics and Political Science.
 His PhD thesis explores an alternative approach to investigate and quantify quantum entanglement, the most intriguing aspect of quantum mechanics but also the phenomenon that makes quantum computation possible.
 His Masters dissertation centres on a real-life application of open innovation, particularly focusing on the influence of the design and organization of the project on group dynamics and the resulting effects on the diversity and quality of ideas generated.

 His focus, however, gradually moved away from natural phenomena towards social and human issues.
-He first got involved with film via a highly successful crowd-funding campaign on Kickstarter – which he led on – for We Are Many, a feature documentary.
-He has since continued as the film’s Associate Producer.
-Convinced by the power of films to spread public awareness and initiate collective actions, he is now a member of the TPNS team.
-Building on his work with TPFF on film outreach, he has become an integral part of the growth of the wider work of TPNS – in particular The Five Percent Campaign development including the 5% formula; creating TPNS website and managing social media development.
+He first got involved with film through leading on a highly successful Kickstarter crowd-funding campaign for the TPFF supported We Are Many feature documentary, on which he was an Associate Producer.
+Building on his work with TPFF on film outreach, he is now an integral part of the growth of the wider work of TPNS – in particular campaign research and social media management.
+He leads on all 5% research & related social media.

 Kevin McCullough – TPNS Co-founder and The Five Percent Campaign Development Consultant

-Kevin is Co-Head Campaigns at the Fair Trade Foundation and has over 20 years of campaigning experience.
+Kevin has over 20 years of campaigning experience.
 He started out as a community worker in Belfast working on issues of conflict resolution, inner city regeneration and youth empowerment.
 Moving to London in 1992 Kevin began working for international development agency Christian Aid and has been at the forefront of the organisation’s campaigns on landmines, Jubilee 2000 debt cancellation, supermarkets, trade justice and climate change.

 Martin Drewry – TPNS Founding Board Member and The Five Percent Campaign Advisor